CypherousSkies/Ravoz/UNLWS/UNLWS to Ravoz Primer.md

 The big TL;DR is that Ravoz is to UNLWS as Japanese is to Chinese: Their writing systems are deeply intertwined and very much compatible, but they are different paradigms in expression and assumption.

 ## Important things going in
-1. Much like how UNLWS is Alex & Sai's, Ravoz is mine.
+1. Much like how [[00 UNLWS|UNLWS]] is Alex & Sai's, Ravoz is mine.
 I won't claim "ownership" and I'm happy to watch it live its own life, but I'm also using it to work through specific things that I'm feeling as a person, so it has a bunch of idiosyncrasies which are personal.
 2. Ravoz is fully compatible with UNLWS!\*
 3. Ravoz has a spoken version! it's polysynthetic, tonal, and has retroflex consonants because i'm Like This but it exists!
 4. Ravoz is a spiritual art/englang, and so many of the works are related to spiritual experience (if that's not your vibe that's okay!)